scala/docs.scala-lang/_overviews/scala3-macros/tutorial/quotes.md

   def unapply(x: Expr[T])(using Quotes): Option[T]
 ```

-The `FromExpr.unapply` method will take a value `T` and generate code that will construct a copy of this value at runtime.
+The `FromExpr.unapply` method will take a value `x` and generate code that will construct a copy of this value at runtime.

-We can define our own `FromExpr`s like:
+We can define our own `FromExpr`s like so:
 ```scala
 given FromExpr[Boolean] with {
   def unapply(x: Expr[Boolean])(using Quotes): Option[Boolean] =